silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

 ### Create Debug Configuration (LMS, Studio)
 After the PyCharm remote interpter is configured we are ready to debug devstack.

-* Create a debug configuration for LMS
+* Create a debug configuration for LMS server
   * Open the file 'edx-platform/manage.py' in your devstack folder
   * Right-click on the file and choose "Create 'manage'..." to create a debug configuration
   * Specify the settings for the new configuration